History of Native Americans in Baltimore: Demographics

-As of the 2000 United States Census, there were 6,976 Native Americans in the Baltimore metropolitan area, making up 0.3% of the area's population.
+As of the 2000 United States census, there were 6,976 Native Americans in the Baltimore metropolitan area, making up 0.3% of the area's population.

 In 2013, 370 Cherokee people and 87 Navajo people lived in Baltimore city, 0.1% and 0.0% of the population respectively.
 No residents of Baltimore were Chippewa or Sioux.

 As of September 2014, speakers of Native American languages were the twenty-seventh largest group of language speakers in Baltimore.

-Pre-history
+Early history

 The Baltimore area had been inhabited by Native Americans since at least the 10th millennium BC, when Paleo-Indians first settled in the region.
 One Paleo-Indian site and several Archaic period and Woodland period archaeological sites have been identified in Baltimore, including four from the Late Woodland period.
 During the Late Woodland period, the archaeological culture that is called the "Potomac Creek complex" resided in the area from Baltimore to the Rappahannock River in Virginia, primarily along the Potomac River downstream from the Fall Line.